 What type of mushrooms should you use?

 If you’re using dried mushrooms, let it rehydrate in a bowl of hot vegetable stock (1 cup) from the 4 cups needed for this recipe.
+I also have thrown it into the pot to let it rehydrate in the pot as well.

 This recipe also uses canned coconut milk which is a dairy free God send option for those that aren’t using milk!
 It adds richness to the flavour and just a little bit goes a long way!
 I saved adding it to the very end but you can have it go in when the soup is boiling!